ODtwits/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-list the files in the working directory in long format
+lists the current directory contents, including hidden files (starting with .) in long format